 Highlights of Makalu Base Camp Trek

-- See The Everest amazing views from eastern Kangshung face.
+- An amazing Everest view from eastern Kangshung face.

 - This Trek has an offer quiet trails, vibrant terrace farmland, rural cultures, rhododendron forest.

 - Pass from green terraced farmland to glacier and beautiful waterfalls.

 - Explore the Sherpa culture and villages.